Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 #

 Dashlane is available on a wide range of platforms and browsers.
-It’s even in the Google Play store, which can be added to devices like Kindles and Nooks.
-Also, compared to some other password managers, Dashlane works with older versions of Android and iOS, which can be useful to some.
+It can be added to devices like Kindles and Nooks.
+Compared to some other password managers, Dashlane works with older versions of Android and iOS, which can be useful to those who are holding onto their older devices.

 #